When is the Chinese New Year?

 |Beef||Cabernet Sauvignon, Merlot, Gewurztraminer or Barbera BlancGewurztraminer is a good choice for choosing a spicy flavoured dish.

 |GewurztraminerThis is a delicious combination of flavours (especially with Peking duck)!

 |Sauvignon Blanc or Fumé Blanc|

-Perhaps you would prefer a refreshing and cool beer to accompany your meal; Tsing Tao is an extremely popular choice and goes extremely well with Chinese cuisine.
-Tsing Tao beer has a well-balanced taste; high-malty flavour and well-hopped.
+Perhaps a refreshing, cool beer is your preference to accompany your meal; Tsing Tao is a trendy choice and goes exceptionally well with Chinese cuisine.
+Tsing Tao beer has a well-balanced taste, high-malty flavour and well-hopped.